rust-lang/rfcs/0000-backtrace-in-core.md

 ```

-This change will make the `Backtrace` an optional part of the library and
-This way, if the `Backtrace` is not enabled (on the library level) there is no need for it to report

-// TODO: add examples of how would one implement these functions themselves like panic hooks

 # Drawbacks
 [drawbacks]: #drawbacks

-There are actually many drawbacks, most important of them being `Backtrace` using a lot of std for the actual backtrace capturing.
+The solution proposed by this RFC needs to integrate `Backtrace` implementation tightly with the Rust compiler machinery via usage of `lang_items`.
+This adds maintenance cost and mental overhead required to remember why this functionality is implemented in such special way.
+Ideally we would add functionality to the language without edge cases and cutting corners, but it is not always possible (refer to panic hooks implementation).
+Also, moving `Backtrace` to core was met with moderate reluctance by the [#rust-embedded community on Matrix](https://github.com/rust-embedded/wg) because of how the capturing API uses allocating functions ([logs here](https://libera.irclog.whitequark.org/rust-embedded/2021-08-17)).

+/*
 The other one is a potential code bloat in `no_std` contexts, so a possible alternative may be only enabling the `Backtrace` conditionally via `cfg` settings. (not so sure about this though)
 `no_std` code bloat - Mara mentioned out
 `Error:backtrace` also seems to be blocking??
+*/

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The proposed solution is the one which is currently implementable.
-However, if the Generic Member Access RFC was implemented (link!) we would not have to move the `Backtrace` to core at all.
+However, if the Generic Member Access RFC was implemented as discussed in the Motivation section, we would not have to move the `Backtrace` to core at all.
 In the alternative solution, we would leave the `Backtrace` as it is and instead the `Error` trait will provide a `backtrace()` method which will use the Generic Access to extract the concrete `Backtrace` out of the propagated error.
+This has the obvious drawback - if we just wait for its stabilization, we might have to wait for a long time and remain without viable `Backtrace` to be used in `no_std` contexts.

 Alternatively, since the actual implementation of `Backtrace` uses allocating structures like `Box` for backtrace creation, it would be prudent to move it to where this type resides.
-This will in turn allow users of alloc module in embedded and `no_std` contexts to use this functionality without std. _should we go for this though instead of the core when we introduce such big changes?_
+This will in turn allow users of alloc module in embedded and `no_std` contexts to use this functionality without std.
+Similarly to the Generic Member Access solution, it is a time-costly solution.

+During the [conversation on #rust-embedded IRC](https://libera.irclog.whitequark.org/rust-embedded/2021-08-17), various takes on the matter from the embedded contexts were given.
+What was most threatening for people engaged in the discussion is the allocating capabilities of `Backtrace`.

-A viable solution to allocating functions of `Backtrace` might be adding an API where the users could provide themselves the memory in which the backtrace should reside and truncate/report a failure in case the backtrace does not fit this preallocated space.
+A viable solution to this concern might be adding an API where the users could provide themselves the memory in which the backtrace should reside and truncate/report a failure in case the backtrace does not fit this preallocated space.
+In case the user did not provide providing their `capture()` implementation, there should be a no-op provided by the language.

+There was also an idea of providing general backtrace capturing functions for each family of embedded devices, but that would be too difficult to implement cohesively due to differences in implementations between them.
+Thus, what is proposed above seems like a valid alternative.

 # Prior art
 [prior-art]: #prior-art

 This type is already implemented, but it seems like no type was moved from std to core previously so we have no point of reference on this one.

+There exists a [`backtrace-rs` crate](https://github.com/rust-lang/backtrace-rs) which supports acquiring backtraces at runtime.

 As for `no_std` and embedded contexts, there exists the [mini-backtrace](https://github.com/amanieu/mini-backtrace) library that provides backtrace support via LLVM's libunwind.